qoudri4re/alx-system_engineering-devops/0x00-shell_basics/README.md

-100-lets_move --moves all files beginning with upper case to the directory tmp/u 101-clean_emacs --deletes all files in the current working directory that ends with the character ~ 102-tree -- creates three directories in the current directory
+100-lets_move --moves all files beginning with upper case to the directory tmp/u 101-clean_emacs --deletes all files in the current working directory that ends with the character ~ 102-tree -- creates three directories in the current directory 103-commas -- lists all files that ends with a comma